kragen/derctuo/virtual-machine-setup.md

 -------

-In single-CPU user-level compute performance, QEMU with KVM seems to only cost on the order of 5%: `./fib 40` inside QEMU takes 660–663 ms, while on the host machine it takes 619–641 ms.  However, the host machine has 12 CPUs with hyperthreading, thus 24 “CPUs”, while the QEMU-emulated machine has only a single virtual CPU.
+In single-CPU user-level compute performance, QEMU with KVM seems to only cost on the order of 5%, if anything: `./fib 40` inside QEMU takes 632–663 ms, while on the host machine it takes 619–641 ms.  However, the host machine has 12 CPUs with hyperthreading, thus 24 “CPUs”, while the QEMU-emulated machine initially had only a single virtual CPU.

 It turns out QEMU has an `-smp` flag that’s just off by default.
-Running `./dev0 -smp 12` and building
+Running `./dev0 -smp 12` (or later adding `-smp 12` in the `dev0`
+script) and building
 [Yeso](https://gitlab.com/kragen/bubbleos/tree/master/yeso) with
-`make` takes 9.6–10.0 seconds.  `make -j 12`, to run up to 12 compilation processes in parallel when possible, takes 2.0–2.2 seconds; that’s almost a 5× speedup.
+`make` takes 9.3–10.2 seconds.  `make -j 12`, to run up to 12 compilation processes in parallel when possible, takes 1.8–2.2 seconds; that’s more than a 5× speedup.
 On the host machine, the corresponding numbers are 7.4–8.4 seconds and 1.41–1.45 seconds, suggesting that QEMU’s overhead for system things like file I/O and process management is more like 30%.
 And on the host machine `make -j